Redot-Engine/redot-docs/contributing/workflow/bug_triage_guidelines.rst

 -  Set one or several labels from a predefined list
 -  Set one milestone from a predefined list
 -  Keep track of the issue in the project dashboard
--  Define one contributor as "assignee" among the Godot engine organization members
+-  Define one contributor as "assignee" among the redot engine organization members

-As the Godot engine organization on GitHub currently has a restricted number of contributors, we do not use assignees extensively for now.
+As the redot engine organization on GitHub currently has a restricted number of contributors, we do not use assignees extensively for now.
 All contributors are welcome to take on any issue, if relevant after mentioning it on the issue ticket and/or discussing the best way to resolve it with